ros2/ros2_documentation/source/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.rst

     source /opt/ros/$ROS_DISTRO/setup.bash
     rviz2

 ..
 Note:: There might be a problem with displaying RVIZ.
-If no window pops up, then check the value of ``echo $DISPLAY`` - if the output is 1, you can fix this problem with ``echo "export DISPLAY=unix:1" >> /etc/bash.bashrc`` and then test it again.
+Please make sure to allow the user to access X window system with ``xhost +local:<USERNAME>``.
+If no window still pops up, then check the value of ``echo $DISPLAY`` - if the output is 1, you can fix this problem with ``echo "export DISPLAY=unix:1" >> /etc/bash.bashrc`` and then test it again.
 You can also change the DISPLAY value in the devcontainer.json and rebuild it.